 4) Allocating transaction prices.

-Another main challenge associated with accurately reporting revenues and managing contracts is transaction price allocation, meaning that the price of each transaction is determined by identifying the price of similar products or services.
+Another main challenge associated with accurately reporting revenues and managing contracts is transaction price allocation, which involves determining the price of each transaction by identifying the prices of similar products or services.

 Key Solutions Provided in SAP RAR

-The revenue recognition framework and key features in SAP’s Revenue Accounting and Recognition module provide the functionality and flexibility needed to solve common revenue accounting and reporting challenges.
+The revenue recognition framework and key features in SAP’s Revenue Accounting and Recognition module offer the necessary functionality and flexibility to address common revenue accounting and reporting challenges.

 Here are a few of the key capabilities of RAR for SAP customers…